Input-to-state stabilization of linear systems under data-rate constraints: Stability analysis

 Next, we establish the bound \eqref{eq:iss-ag} at sampling times by constructing the function $ \gamma_3 \in \KInf $.
-If only finitely many searching stages occur, then after some time the system remains in a stabilizing stage, and Lemma~\ref{lem:proof-stab-exp} implies
+If only finitely many searching stages occur, then the system eventually remains in a stabilizing stage, and Lemma~\ref{lem:proof-stab-exp} implies